-Kill Mold with Borax "Paint"
+How to Kill Mold With Borax "Paint"

-Step One: Personal Protective Gear
+Step 1: Wear Protective Gear

 Do not be casually confident that you are a healthy person and your immune system can defend itself.
 Be safe, not sorry.
 Buy a face mask and borrow or buy goggles.

-The face mask recommended for mold removal is called a respirator, which sounds more ominous than it really is.
+- Face mask: The face mask recommended for mold removal is called a respirator, which sounds more ominous than it really is.
 The P100 or N95 mask is what is required.
 These are made by several companies and have varying features.
 I love the 3-M N95 with a nostril valve.
 It allows for better exhalation and stays dry.
 Once I bought a cheaper N95 which had no nostril valve.
 It complied with the NIOSH standards, but the moisture in my exhaled breath condensed on the inside of the mask and I was feeling a damp mess on my chin.

-My hair protection is merely an old ratty white T-shirt turned inside out as if I was pulling it off, but got stuck around my face.
+- Hair protection: My hair protection is merely an old ratty white T-shirt turned inside out as if I was pulling it off, but got stuck around my face.
 (Didn't you ever do this when you were a child?)
 I pulled the long ends in front of my neck and used a safety pin to attach them.

-Completing the gear are an old long-sleeved shirt and long pants and plastic clogs (socks, too.)
+- Clothing: Completing the gear are an old long-sleeved shirt and long pants and plastic clogs (socks, too.)
 I launder them separately from any other clothing.

-Step Two: Prepare the Area
+Step 2: Prepare the Area

-Step Three: Make the Borax Paint
+Step 3: Make Borax Paint

 Finding Borax in stores may be a bit of a project for you.
 It is considered a laundry product, so go to the clothes washing aisle of your stores.
-I have found it at a big box store (thank you, Supreme Being!) but usually there is only one box on a bottom shelf.
-If you find a large supply, I recommend that you purchase a box for every 300 square feet which you plan to treat.
+I have found it at a big box store (thank you, Supreme Being!), but usually there is only one box on a bottom shelf.
+If you find a large supply, I recommend that you purchase a box for every 300 square feet that you plan to treat.

 Why Borax?
-It is not toxic to you, the homeowner, and it is effective in klilling mold.
+It is not toxic to you, the homeowner, and it is effective in killing mold.
 All the safety equipment described above is for protection from the mold, not from the cleaning agent.

 The recipe given is one cup of Borax dissolved in one gallon of water.
 HOWEVER - I found two problems with that.
-The first is that is is cumbersome for me to haul a 1-gallon container of Borax paint up a ladder to paint the underside of wooden sub-flooring.
+The first is that it is cumbersome for me to haul a 1-gallon container of Borax paint up a ladder to paint the underside of wooden sub-flooring.
 The more important reason for changing this, though, is because Borax is not the easiest material to dissolve.
 Or, to stay dissolved.

 Some Borax will eventually settle to the bottom of the saucepan before I am done painting, but it is nothing compared to what sits at the bottom when I have used cold tap water.
 Since I work in either unheated or barely heated areas, the paint cools quickly and I am not in danger of burning my skin with scalding water.